nsnl-coder/express-gg/README.md

   gg -d
 ```

-Or, if you install it locally:
+**Or, if you install it locally:**

 ```bash
   npx gg -d
 ```

-This command only delete the files that `are not modified` in comparision with generated version.
+`gg -d` command only delete the files that `are not modified` in comparision with generated version.

 ## Dependencies